deconf/Analytics-Insights/readme.txt

 - Enhancement: added tabs to Tracking Code page
 - Enhancement: added a new menu item for errors and debugging
 - Enhancement: error alerts for Error & Debug submenu
-- Enhancement: disable GAPI libary file cache functionality
+- Enhancement: disable file cache functionality in GAPI libray
+- Enhancement: if cURL is not available fall-back to HTTP streams; cURL is no longer a requirement

 = 4.4.2 =
 - Bug Fix: additioal check for frontend widget